 Do Not Talk About The Accident or Admit Fault

-At the scene of the accident, it is vital that you do not talk to anyone other than the police officer about the accident and never admit fault.
+The first thing a trucking accident attorney will tell you, is that at the scene of the accident, it is vital that you do not talk to anyone other than the police officer about the accident and never admit fault.

 Assume that anything you say will be written down and possibly used against you when you attempt to bring a case against the company for who the driver worked for.